osmanatam/100-days-of-code/post-log.md

 I'm curious what you guys and gals think.
 Would you like for me to finally talk about the business idea on here?
 And do you think my concern is warranted?

+### No-Code

+No-code is starting to peak my interest.
+No-code means building code without writing code.
+No-code solutions use graphical interfaces instead.

+I wonder if it's really powerful and flexible, or if it would just slow me down.
+I will continue to code my app but I think this is an interesting topic.
+If no code, really works, it would be great for rapid prototyping.

 ### Code Notes:

 <hr>